 It is easy to accuse somebody of “embezzlement of funds” or “misappropriation” when reporting about the audit reports produced by the Auditor General in accordance with the stipulated timeline.
 But in many cases it is simply not correct stick to label like that on a process.
-And it is risky for a journalist because it may constitute a false accusation.
+And it is risky for a journalist because it may constitute a false accusation and trigger a defamation lawsuit.
 Therefore the technical terms the Auditor General uses in his reports should be understood precisely.

 Definition of Terms

 When you come across this term in the auditor general reports, it means that a government ministry or a county department reported to the auditor general that an expenditure took place, but the entity did not provide enough documentation to show that the expenditure was authorized, or that goods and services were received for the expenditure.